yupengyanguncc/yupengyanguncc.github.io/_pages/about.md

 -->

 # 📖 Education
-- *2022.08 - *, Doctor of Philosophy, Computer Science, University of North Carolina at Charlotte, The United States
+- *2022.08 - Now*, Doctor of Philosophy, Computer Science, University of North Carolina at Charlotte, The United States
 - *2019.09 - 2022.06*, Master of Engineering, Mechanical Design and Theory, Dalian University of Technology, China
 - *2015.09 - 2019.06*, Bachelor of Engineering, Mechanical Engineering, China University of Petroleum, China